qmk/qmk_firmware/keyboards/ergodox/keymaps/xyverz/readme.md

 I've enabled persistent keymaps for Qwerty, Dvorak and Colemak layers, similar to the default Planck layouts.

-For a better explanation of the layout matrices shown below, take a look at ../../ez/ez.h where the keymap is defined, beginning on line 81.
+For a better explanation of the layout matrices shown below, take a look at ../../ez/ez.h where the keymap is defined beginning on line 81, or in ../../infinity/infinity.h beginning at line 72.

 ### Layer 0: Dvorak layer